benjmac/backstage-plugin-festive-fun/plugins/festive-fun/README.md

 Looking to bring a bit of festivity to your Backstage instance?
 We'll you've found the plugin.
 Festive fun currently delivers all the seasons via animations to Backstage to make the app just a little more fun and engaging.
 Based upon the season you're in, it will render a festive visual to match.
 Custom festivity selector can be passed in as well to allow teams to modify which theme should render and when!

-**_Note_**: This is all being rendered behind the core app at the app at z-index of -1.
+**_Note_**: This is all being rendered behind the core app at the z-index of -1.
 Allowing for no conflicts of clicks and flows seamlessly behind any components rendered at z-index of 0 or greater.

 ### Spring